3 Yoga Poses To Improve Posture

 How Yoga Can Improve Posture

 Certain yoga poses encourage the correct alignment of various parts of your body.
-They help you to build strength that is needed for your spine and the muscles surrounding your back.
-Abdominal muscles will also be strengthened during yoga and this can help to prevent back pain that will eventually hinder you from achieving a good posture.
+They help you to build strength needed for your spine and the muscles surrounding your back.
+Abdominal muscles will also strengthen during yoga, which can help prevent back pain that can hinder you from good posture.

 By practicing yoga regularly, you can help stretch your muscles and release the tension in your body through physical and breathing exercises, which again leads you to the ability to strengthen your back and have your spine aligned correctly.

-Boat pose is done by balancing your entire body on your buttocks.
-This resembles a boat on water.
-This helps to improve the flow of blood into the abdominals and the spine, which helps in the proper alignment and balance of the spine.
-This pose builds up fat in the waist, strengthening the mid-part of your body, thus improving digestion and other health problems like thyroid, kidney, prostate and intestine problems.
+Boat Pose is done by balancing your entire body on your buttocks so that you resemble a boat on water.
+This helps improve the flow of blood into the abdominals and the spine, which helps in the proper alignment and balance of the spine.

-Improve your posture with the Uttanasana pose where you bend forward with your hands interlaced behind the back and your shoulders are scrunched to the ears.
+Improve your posture with Uttanasana where you bend forward with your hands interlaced behind the back, and your shoulders are scrunched to the ears.
 As you let the shoulders slide when you pull your arms back, breathe out.
-This pose helps to stretch your hamstrings and opens the shoulders.
+This pose helps stretch your hamstrings and opens the shoulders.